Celebrities unite to show support for underserved communities battling coronavirus - KVIA

 Celebrities unite to show support for underserved communities battling coronavirus

-Celebrities like Snoop Dogg, Lin-Manuel Miranda and Sean “Diddy” Combs came together to express their support for underserved communities hit hard by the coronavirus pandemic.
+Celebrities like Snoop Dogg, America Ferrera, Lin-Manuel Miranda and Sean “Diddy” Combs came together to express their support for underserved communities hit hard by the coronavirus pandemic.

 During “The Color of Covid,” an hour-long special hosted by CNN’s Don Lemon and political commentator Van Jones on Saturday night, celebs put a spotlight on challenges faced by black and brown communities, provided names of organizations helping with relief efforts, and gave words of encouragement and action to viewers.